-Rather than setting overly prescriptive setback requirements, a set plot ratio determines the area allowed for each apartment building.
-This creates certainty for the neighbourhood in terms of scale of development, but allows flexibility for each apartment to respond to its context.
-Rather than long continuous apartment buildings, each building will share a core but have the appearance of smaller adjacent buildings.
-Divided into sections of not more than 25m in length, each section will have its own materiality and height.
+Rather than setting overly prescriptive setback requirements, a suggested plot ratio will assist in determining the preferred area allowed for each apartment building.
+This suggested ratio will be used to create a level of certainty for the precinct in terms of development scale, while allowing flexibility for each apartment to respond to its particular context.

+Rather than long continuous apartment buildings, each building is encouraged to share a core, while having the appearance of smaller buildings.
+Buildings are encouraged to have their own materiality and height.

-The Better Apartments Design Standards apply to all new apartments in Victoria, and dictate elements such as building setbacks, spatial arrangement, natural ventilation, solar access and communal spaces.
-All apartments must meet these requirements in addition to the guidelines listed on the following pages.
+The Better Apartments Design Standards (BADS) apply to all new apartments in Victoria, and dictate elements such as building setbacks, spatial arrangement, natural ventilation, solar access and communal spaces.
+Additional to the suggested guidelines listed on the following pages, all apartments must met the BADS requirements.